How Does a Welding Machine Work?

 Gas tungsten arc welding (GTAW), or tungsten inert gas (TIG) welding, is another common type of arc welding.
 The welding gun includes a non-consumable tungsten electrode instead of a consumable wire.

 A separate filler rod is held with your other hand.
-Holding the electrode with one hand and the filler rod with the other increases the challenge of learning how to use TIG welding compared to MIG welding.
+Holding the electrode with one hand and the filler rod with the other increases the challenge of learning to use TIG welding compared to MIG welding.

 Shielded metal arc welding (SMAW) is also commonly called stick welding.
 It includes a consumable electrode rod instead of a wire.